TezSmith/Adele/README.md

 ````
 This will start frontend, backend, and Dockerized PostgreSQL database.

-Or, if you'd like to run the echo bot (see `WebSocket Test Client` below), you can run the following instead:
+Or, if you'd like to run the echo bot (see the `WebSocket Test Client` section below), you can run the following instead:
 ```bash
 npm run dev:mock
 ```